NburtonII/499-Codrone-Sim/docs/BUILD INFO/BUILD_STATUS.md

 5. Navigate to sdk\ProjectAirSim\unreal\Blocks.
 Run: blocks_genprojfiles_vscode.bat

   >[!Note]
-  >Ensure that the UE_ROOT is set, running this will cause errors if it isnt.
+  >Ensure that the UE_ROOT is set.
+Running this will cause errors if it isn't.

 1. Once finished with the last step.
 Copy sdk/ProjectAirSim\unreal\Blocks\Plugins to the sim folder in the main directory.
 It is fine to replace the current plugins directory.

 2. Launch the unrela project in the sim directory.
 Click build when the unreal messages popsup.
 The system will be ready once finished.

 ### Python SDK
-1. Navigate to the python client directory
+1. Navigate to the Python client directory
   >>sdk\ProjectAirSim\client\python\projectairsim

 2. Now install python libraries using: